-Religion can be defined as a system of organized beliefs, behaviors and practices related to spirituality, morality or a higher being.
-Definitions of religion vary widely, often based on community culture.
+Religion is generally defined as a system of organized beliefs, behaviors, and practices related to spirituality, morality, or higher beings.
+Definitions and practices of religion vary widely, often based on community culture.

-However, some face a unique set of challenges in society as a result of their religious beliefs.
-Some may experience discrimination or internal conflict because of their beliefs.
+Conversely, some people face a unique set of challenges in society as a result of their religious beliefs.
+There may experience discrimination or internal conflict caused because of their beliefs.
 This can cause distress and, for some, the experience of mental health symptoms.

 What are some examples of challenges related to religion?

-Some people of different religions may have challenges navigating issues like:
+Some people of different religions may have challenges navigating issues.
+This includes:

 - Existential Crisis: Challenging life events may lead some people to question their faith.
 For some, this is experienced as an existential crisis.

 - Sexuality: Some people may encounter difficulties if their religious beliefs conflict with their sexuality or gender identity.